Platform-OS/pos-module-common-styling/README.md

 ### Notes

 - Both light and dark themes use the same set of CSS variables.
 If you override variables, make sure to provide values for both themes if needed.
-- You can preview dark mode in your browser by toggling system preferences or manually applying `.pos-theme-dark`.
+- You can preview dark mode in your browser [using dev tools](https://stackoverflow.com/a/59223868), toggling system preferences, or manually applying `.pos-theme-dark`.
 - Example — overriding variables just for dark mode:

 ```css